Lvdl1999/ProgrammeerProject/PROCESS.md

 ### Day 8
 Both requests work now.
 Now updating RecipeActivity to show a recipe when clicked on it.
 Also creating the UsersRecipeRequest which makes is possible to request the usersrecipes from a local server.
 Decided to use rester as a local host because i've used it before and SQlite is local so the users wouldn't be able to search it theirselfs.

+### Day 9
+Today and tomorrow i'm gonna work on the users recipe's database.
+Looking at other apps and their user interface.
+It can give inspiration as well as looking for points of improvement that I can use in my app.